-You will continue to receive weekly updates through the Superintendent about school start-up in August and early September.
-These weekly updates are designed to provide more details about programming, and the Guidebook will be revised as necessary to further address questions arising from families.
+You will continue to receive weekly updates through the Superintendent about school start up in August and early September.
+This week's update was designed to provide more details about programming, and the guidebook will be revised as necessary to further address questions arising from families.
 Regular updates are posted on the Division's website, our schools' websites, and our official social media platforms (Facebook, Twitter, and Instagram).